 After taking a course in Life Sciences, students will be able to:

-- Fundamentals: Explain fundamental biological concepts (i.e. genetics, speciation, evolution, growth and differentiation, metabolism and bio-energetics, ecology, and behavior).
+- Foundations: Explain fundamental biological concepts (i.e. genetics, speciation, evolution, growth and differentiation, metabolism and bio-energetics, ecology, and behavior).
 (C-SLO 1)

 - Context: Describe how paradigms of biology relate to society, policy, and their own lives.
 (C-SLOs 4 & 5)